Camila Cabello And Shawn Mendes Spotted Kissing During Romantic Stroll In Toronto

 They both seemed to just be enjoying their well-deserved time off, which comes shortly after their steamy duet performance at the MTV Video Music Awards last week.
 At one point, they stopped in their tracks and shared a very passionate smooch, not caring about whoever was around.
 Shawn even carried Camila’s black backpack as an act of chivalry, clearly glad he was able to show her his beloved hometown.

-The 21-year-old singer and his “Señorita” collaborator looked stylishly casual during their walk, with Camila rocking a plain white t-shirt, some skinny jeans, and comfortable white sneakers.
+The 21-year-old singer and his “Señorita” collaborator looked stylishly casual during their walk, with Camila rocking a plain white T-shirt, some skinny jeans, and comfortable white sneakers.
 The 22-year-old completed the look with a thin black jacket, as well as a pair of large hoop earrings.
 She appeared to be donning very little makeup, and her signature long raven locks cascaded effortlessly down her back in beautiful curls.

 Shawn Mendes junto com Camila Cabello hoje em Toronto. pic.twitter.com/N7kRLv1x9Z